Article Translations: (Spanish)

 - acetaminophen and ibuprofen

-- extra prescription medications (if the family is going on vacation)
+- extra prescription medicines (if the family is going on vacation)

 - sharp scissors